jsh/trendlist/README.md

 - The means of the trends decrease monotonically.
 Every trend's mean is greater than the one to its right.

 - Out of the N! permutations of a set of N numbers, (N-1)! are single trends.
-Every sequence has exactly one circular permutation that's a single, increasing trend.
+In fact, every sequence has exactly one circular permutation that's a single, increasing trend.

 These perhaps-not-intuitively-obvious properties, along with many other cool things, are shown in Ehrenfeucht, *et al. (vide infra)*.